-The apicectomy procedure
+The apicoectomy procedure

 It will take a few months for the bone to heal naturally around the root tip, restoring health.

-Teeth that have been affected by extensive decay frequently suffer severe inflammation within their pulp, which then dies.
+Teeth affected by extensive decay frequently suffer severe inflammation within their pulp, which then dies.
 This dead tissue may then become infected leading to the formation of an abscess.
-In such a case, the root canal and pulp chamber must be cleaned thoroughly and disinfected and finally sealed with a root filling.
+In such a case, the root canal and pulp chamber require thorough cleaning and disinfection and finally sealing with a root filling.